-- Funding (Project) Period/Obligation Deadline (10/01/2022-09/30/2025).
+- Funding (Project) Period/Obligation Deadline (10/01/2023-09/30/2026).
 In accordance with Section 203(c)(1), this program has a 3-year project/obligation period starting the first day of the Federal Fiscal Year, October 1, for which funds were awarded and ending the last day of the second succeeding Federal Fiscal Year, September 30.
-Any Federal funds not obligated by the end of the respective obligation period will be recouped by this Department. - Liquidation Deadline (12/29/2025).
-All obligated Federal funds awarded under this grant must be liquidated no later than 90 days after the end of the funding/obligation period (i.e., December 29th following the end of Federal Fiscal Year 3).
-Any Federal funds from this award not liquidated by this date will be recouped by this Department. - Federal Financial Reporting System.
+Any Federal funds not obligated by the end of the respective obligation period will be recouped by this Department. - Liquidation Deadline (1/28/2027).
+All obligated Federal funds awarded under this grant must be liquidated no later than 120 days after the end of the funding/obligation period (i.e., January 28th following the end of Federal Fiscal Year 3).
+Any Federal funds from this award not liquidated by this date will be recouped by this Department (2 CFR 200.344 Closeout) - Federal Financial Reporting System.
 Form SF-425, "Federal Financial Report."

 The expenditure reporting form used is the SF-425 Federal Financial Report.
-This report is submitted annually and must be submitted no later than December 29 - 90 days following the end of each Federal Fiscal year.
+This report is submitted annually and must be submitted no later than December 29 - 90 days following the end of each of the first two Federal Fiscal years.

+This report must be submitted no later than January 28 - 120 days following the end of the third and final Federal Fiscal Year.
 SF-425 reports must be submitted each grant year funds are available: two interim reports covering year one thru two of the project period and a final report (cumulative) covering the entire project period.

 These annual reports must be submitted electronically through the HHS Payment Management System (PMS).
 Every grantee should already have a PMS account to allow access to complete Form SF-425.
 If your office needs additional user access, please contact your PMS Account Liaison or the PMS helpdesk at PMSSupport@PSC.gov.

 Questions related to fiscal reporting and other administrative requirements should be directed to the assigned Grants Management Officer (see Attachment 8).

-Note: Please refer to Program Instruction ACYF-CB-PI-21-07 for information on financial reporting requirements for supplemental CBCAP funds authorized under the American Rescue Plan Act.
+Note: Please refer to PI ACYF-CB-PI-21-07 for information on financial reporting requirements for supplemental CBCAP funds authorized under the American Rescue Plan Act.